Share on social media

 Find More Watercooler Picks

-Another new take on a classic Disney villain, a la Maleficent.
-This time it’s 101 Dalmatians’ Cruella who gets the kinder, more animal-friendly edit, with a few nods to the old story—kidnapped dalmatians, robbery schemes, and psycho fashion designers set in 1970s London.
+Another fresh take on a classic Disney villain, a la Maleficent, but this time it’s 101 Dalmatians’ Cruella who gets a cooler, kinder, and more animal-friendly edit, with a few nods to the old story—kidnapped dalmatians, robbery schemes, and psycho fashion designers—all set against 1970s London.

-It’s an entertaining, absolutely gorgeous, jaw-dropping, fashion-filled ride.
+It’s a dazzling, jaw-dropping, fashion-filled ride.
 I went in curious about how they were going to retell Cruella’s story sans puppy-murder plans, and that’s taken off the table within the first 10 minutes of the movie (in a scene you may seen making the rounds on social media).
 Cruella really is more of an original story than an origin story.
 Cruella—originally Estella—is a girl born with two-toned hair and a fighting spirit, orphaned under tragic and villainous circumstances.
 Bullies beware.

 The basic elements of the book and movie versions of 101 Dalmatians are rearranged to serve this tale.
 There are dalmatians, of course, but only three.
 The Darlings pop up in supporting roles.
 The threat of mortal danger abounds, as the movie winks at the audience with nods to the original story.
 In one instance, Cruella—the nickname Estella’s mother gave her when she was being particularly naughty—growls that the Baroness’ dogs would make lovely coats.
 Jasper, horrified at the extreme change in his friend’s personality, hopes that she’s not serious.
 She’s not (yet).